 Things are heating up in Australia – and not just because of the record-breaking heatwave currently underway.
 Wrongdoings in the country's finance industry continue to emerge, with regulators seeming increasingly determined to raise standards in the major banks, not least in a bid to recover the industry's reputation.
 The Westpac money-laundering scandal, for example, continues to make the headlines as the Australian Prudential Regulation Authority (APRA) and the Australian Securities and Investments Commission (ASIC) are levying an additional fine of 500 million Australian dollars ($352m) with respect to suspicious international payments linked in some cases to child exploitation, bringing total penalties to a billion Australian dollars so far.
 The bank is also being required to increase its operational risk capital requirement by half a billion Australian dollars.
 However, it is not just Westpac that has to clean up its act with ASIC also looking into National Australia Bank (NAB) for allegedly charging fees for services that it failed to provide.
 In preparation for what promises to be a challenging new year, NAB has set aside two billion Australian dollars to cover anticipated costs.

 Finally, returning to the United States, the Federal Reserve is reporting that corporate debt has overtaken household debt – both at peak levels – for the first time in almost three decades.
 And it's not only the scale that is worrying as corporate debt rose faster than ever, at 5.7 percent, in the third quarter of 2019 to reach almost $16 trillion.
 While growth in corporate debt is not a new phenomenon, concern is being expressed about how corporations are using the funds, since corporate investment has clearly softened while returns to investors grow.
-However, this issue is not only confined to America, with Moody's chief economist characterising corporate debt in China as the "biggest threat" to the global economy, in the wake of reports that defaulting Chinese private firms has also set a record-breaking pace this year.
+However, this issue is not only confined to America, with Moody's chief economist characterising corporate debt in China as, in the wake of reports that defaulting Chinese private firms has also set a record-breaking pace this year.

 To end, links to some other stories of interest this week...